 How to Find a Medi-Cal Approved Doula in California

-Understanding What an Insurance-Approved Doula Is
+Understanding What a Medi-Cal Doula Is

-In California, this most commonly refers to doulas who are approved to work with Medi-Cal Managed Care Plans.
 These doulas meet program requirements and are able to bill the insurance plan for covered services.

-Insurance-covered doula support may include:
+Medi-Cal approved doula support may include:

 prenatal education and preparation